 Among the periphery and core groups, Italy and Germany displayed particular dynamics.
 Germany's current account surplus performed best among the core countries, while the deterioration in Italy's current account was not as severe as for the other peripheral countries.

-In order to take these differences into account, Figure 3, in the Appendix, reports the dynamics of Italy's and Germany's CA together with the CA averages of the remaining core and periphery countries.
+In order to take these differences into account Figure 3 reports the dynamics of Italy's and Germany's CA together with the CA averages of the remaining core and periphery countries.